 Building landing pages, funnels, lead generation elements, and doing all the work to get results is a back-breaking, endless, and a tiring job.
-It’s a full-time endeavor, a proper business function (like human resources management, operations, and finance) and a task best handled by professionals.
+Building and optimizing sales funnels are a full-time endeavor, a proper business function (like human resources management, operations, and finance) and a task best handled by professionals.

 Profitable sales funnels are a real asset to your business.
-Once you have it going, your sales funnels can continuously bring in sales, revenue, and profits without you having to lift a finger.
+Once you have one (or more!) going, your sales funnels can continuously bring in sales, revenue, and profits without you having to lift a finger.

 That’s the pipe dream at least.
 To get there, you’d need funnels that work really smart.
 There’s ongoing work just to keep those sales funnels working the way they should.